Daniel-Radloff/LLM_agent_insider_threat_simulation/codebase_notes.md

 # Notes on this code base structure
+I would like to just note that: everyone is learning.
+I'm also not a python specific dev and I have little professional dev experience and that's ok.
+These are just critiques and suggestions and are not meant to hurt or belittle anyone :).
+Rather show how to improve and get better.
+Critique can sometimes feel harsh, however It's important to take them in the spirit that they are meant.
+They are an opportunity to improve.
+Without this basis, I would never have been able to complete my research.
+I thank the creators for contributing in the name of open source research.
 ## Suggested Modifications
 - restructure static assets and shared stuff, because the current project directory structure is very odd.
 ## Original Filtered Directory Structure